Harvesting San Marzano Tomatoes

 San Marzano Tomato Harvest Time

 Harvest time for San Marzano tomatoes is approximately 75 to 90 days.
-This means that if you plant your San Marzano tomato plants in March you can be harvesting San Marzano tomatoes in June.
+This means that if you plant your San Marzano tomato plants in March, you can harvest San Marzano tomatoes in June.
 I repeat that the ripening days of tomatoes can vary due to climatic conditions and soil nutrients.

 How to Store San Marzano Tomato

-If you have several San Marzano tomato plants you can get enough tomatoes to prepare for example a sauce.
-But if you don’t have enough tomatoes at the same time, you can store them.
+If you have several San Marzano tomato plants, you can get enough tomatoes to prepare, for example, a sauce.
+But you can store them if you don’t have enough tomatoes simultaneously.

 Wash the tomatoes, chop them, and store them in the freezer.
-With these tomatoes, you can prepare soups, stews, or fillings for tacos.
+You can prepare soups, stews, or fillings for tacos with these tomatoes.
 Because the texture is not the same as fresh tomatoes, it is recommended for these types of dishes.

 Another way to store San Marzano tomatoes if you have too many is to dehydrate them.
-Use a dehydrator or dry them in the sun, personally I prefer to use the dehydrator.
-Every year I prepare a good number of dehydrated tomatoes that I use as a snack.
+Use a dehydrator or dry them in the sun.
+Personally, I prefer to use the dehydrator.
+Every year I prepare many dehydrated tomatoes that I use as a snack.

 how to store san marzano tomatoes